nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 * * *

-#### 8.2.4.
-Cryptography
+#### 8.2.4 Cryptography

-#### 8.2.4.1.
-No time received when using autokey
+#### 8.2.4.1 No time received when using autokey

-The first place to check (as always) is the system log file or (if configured) `ntpd`'s log file.
+The first place to check is the system log file or (if configured) `ntpd`'s log file.
 Here's a sample of successful configuration between `ltgpsdemo`, an external timeserver (Meinberg LANTIME) synchronized to GPS and PPS, and `elf`, a client running Linux with no kernel modifications (SUSE Linux 9.2).
 Right after startup, the client displays a `refid` of `.INIT.` like this:

 <pre>ntpq> pe
      remote           refid      st t when poll reach   delay   offset  jitter